kkhaledhamed/FIFO-Verification-using-UVM/README.md

 - Combined Write-Read Sequences: Verifies proper handling of concurrent write and read operations, including corner cases such as FIFO full or empty conditions.

 ### Key UVM Components:
+FIFO_test:
+- Builds the UVM environment and sequences.
+- Retrieves the virtual interface and configuration settings.
+- Starts the sequences and monitors the test execution.

+FIFO_sequence_item:
+- Defines the data fields for communication with the DUT (Input and Output signals).
+- Randomizes signals and defines constraints to ensure targeted coverage.

+FIFO_env:
+Contains the key components for verification:
+- FIFO_agent: Manages driver and monitor interaction with the DUT.
+- FIFO_scoreboard: Compares actual DUT outputs with expected results from the reference model.
+- FIFO_coverage: Collects functional coverage data.
+- FIFO_driver:
+Pulls transactions from the sequencer and drives the interface signals in the run_phase.

+FIFO_monitor:
+- Observes DUT signals, translates them into transactions, and sends them to analysis components such as the scoreboard and coverage.

+FIFO_scoreboard:
+- Verifies DUT output by comparing it against a reference model, incrementing the error counter and displaying messages if discrepancies are found.

+FIFO_coverage:
+- Collects functional coverage using covergroups to ensure that the verification plan has been thoroughly executed.

+#### Coverage Metrics:
+- Functional Coverage: Includes key aspects such as write-read combinations, empty and full conditions, and handling of flags.
+- Assertions: SVA properties are used to check the behavior of signals like full, empty, almostfull, almostempty, and flags during various scenarios.
+-
 #### FIFO_test:
 - Builds the UVM environment and sequences.
 - Retrieves the virtual interface and configuration settings.